Rucha Inamdar

+She won Special Jury Award at the Ottawa Indian Film Festival for Not Today.

 Early life

-Rucha had her upbringing in JJ Hospital campus, Mumbai and is a qualified dentist.
+Rucha had her upbringing in JJ Hospital campus, Mumbai and is a qualified dental surgeon.
+She completed her BDS degree from Maharashtra.

 Career

 Rucha has also performed in 70-75 television commercials with superstars including Amitabh Bachchan, Aamir Khan, Shah Rukh Khan, Anil Kapoor, John Abraham and has been directed by renowned directors including Anurag Kashyap, Shoojit Sircar, Pradeep Sarkar, Gauri Shinde, Vinil Mathew, Ram Madhvani, Prasoon Pandey, Abhishek Verman, Anupam Mishra, Prakash Varma and many more.
 Rucha has a theater background and is a trained Kathak and Latin ballroom dancer.